Fans Do Not Want Jana Na Dil Se Door To End; Here’s What Vikram Singh Chauhan Has To Say…

 Love Story Turns Mystery

-The love story turned to mystery, and new characters were introduced on the show.
+The love story turned to a mystery, and new characters were introduced on the show.
 Eventually, the ratings dropped.

 JNDSD Going Off Air Soon